rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [install]: https://www.rust-lang.org/install.html

-# What's in 1.52.1 stable

-This point release contains a single change: it disables incremental compilation.
-Read on for more details as to why, and the next steps the Rust project is pursuing on this issue.

 # Summary

-The Rust teams are always excited to report on new features offered with each release.
-Sometimes, however, an important change that is not yet "fully baked" gets accidentally included in a release, and we need to issue a point release.

-There was an instance of this in the most recent release, 1.52.0, which added a new bit of internal-consistency checking, called "incremental compilation hash verification" (abbreviated `verify-ich`).
-This check is also called an "unstable fingerprint" check, because the diagnostic it currently prints look [like this](https://github.com/rust-lang/rust/issues/84336):

-```
-thread 'rustc' panicked at 'assertion failed: `(left == right)`
-  left: `Some(Fingerprint(4565771098143344972, 7869445775526300234))`,
-   right: `Some(Fingerprint(14934403843752251060, 623484215826468126))`: found unstable fingerprints for <massive text describing rustc internals elided>

-error: internal compiler error: unexpected panic

-note: the compiler unexpectedly panicked. this is a bug.
-```

-This internal-consistency check, as stated in the diagnostic, yields an "Internal Compiler Error" (or ICE).
-In other words, it represents a bug in the internals of the Rust compiler itself.
-In *this* case, though, the ICE is revealing a bug that 1.) predates the 1.52.0 release and 2.) could result in miscompilation if it had not been caught by `verify-ich`.

-In other words: If you are seeing the above Internal Compiler Error, you may be tempted to respond by reverting to the 1.51 release.
-It is important to note that a downgrade is *not* the best response to this problem.
+This release works around broken builds on 1.52.0, which are caused by newly added verification.
+The bugs this verification detects are present in all Rust versions, and can trigger miscompilations in incremental builds, so downgrading to a prior stable version is not a fix.

+Users are encouraged to upgrade to 1.52.1 or disable incremental in their local environment if on a prior versions: please see the [what you should do][part3] section for details on how to do so.

+Incremental compilation is off by default for release builds, so few production builds should be affected (only users who may have opted in).

 This post is going to:

+ 1. Explain [what the errors look like][part0],
  1. Explain [what the check does][part1], at a high level,
  2. Explain [how the check is presenting itself][part2] in the Rust 1.52.0 release,
  3. Tell you [what you should do][part3] if you see an unstable fingerprint on your project,
  4. Describe our plans for [how the Rust project will address][part4] the problems discussed here.

+[part0]: #what-does-the-error-look-like
 [part1]: #what-are-fingerprints-why-are-we-checking-them
 [part2]: #how-does-this-show-up
 [part3]: #what-should-a-rust-programmer-do-in-response
 [part4]: #what-is-the-rust-project-going-to-do-to-fix-this

+## What does the error look like?

+The error message looks something like this, with the key piece being the "found unstable fingerprints" text.

+```
+thread 'rustc' panicked at 'assertion failed: `(left == right)`
+  left: `Some(Fingerprint(4565771098143344972, 7869445775526300234))`,
+  right: `Some(Fingerprint(14934403843752251060, 623484215826468126))`: found unstable fingerprints for <massive text describing rustc internals elided>

+error: internal compiler error: unexpected panic

+note: the compiler unexpectedly panicked. this is a bug.
+```

+This is the error caused by the internal consistency check, and as stated in the diagnostic, it yields an "Internal Compiler Error" (or ICE).
+In other words, it represents a bug in the internals of the Rust compiler itself.
+In *this* case, the ICE is revealing a bug that predates the 1.52.0 release and could result in miscompilation if it had not been caught by `verify-ich`.

 ## What are fingerprints?
 Why are we checking them?